stefan-jung/org.jung.terminology/README.md

 ### Install &lt;oXygen/&gt; Framework

-If you use the &lt;oXygen/&gt; XML editor, you should install the framework.
-The framework helps you editing and publishing the terminology.

 1. In &lt;oXygen/&gt; open the menu `Options` > `Preferences`.
 2. In the preferences, open `Document Type Association` > `Locations`.
 3. Add the directory of the plugin.
    ![framework](https://raw.githubusercontent.com/doctales/doctales.github.io/master/media/images/framework.png)

-The framework contains &lt;oXygen/&gt; XML author mode stylesheets that simplify authoring `<termentry>` topics.
+The framework contains &lt;oXygen/&gt; XML author mode stylesheets that simplify the editing of `<termentry>` and `<termmap>` topics.
 The stylesheet is available in the following languages:

 - English
 - German